Troubleshooting bank file imports

 If you receive an error that 'Data is malformed', this indicates that the file is incorrectly formatted.

-We would recommend re-exporting the file from your bank and ensure the file is not opened or edited before importing it into PocketSmith.
+First, we recommend re-exporting the file from your bank and ensuring it is not opened or edited before importing it into PocketSmith.

 Import failed because there were no transactions to import